p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA_2020_Abstracts_checklist.md

 ## 11 Funding: Specify the primary source of funding for the review

+The review is crowdfunded; the details are available from the [Zheln website](https://zheln.com).
+Crowd funders had no role in the design of the protocol.
+They will be able to request critical appraisal and additional critical appraisal (with new data provided) of any eligible record but will not influence the review process otherwise.

 ## 12 Registration: Provide the register name and registration number

+The project is hosted on GitHub.
+Also, there is an umbrella Open Science Framework project that links repositories and preprints ([DOI 10.17605/OSF.IO/EJKFC](https://doi.org/10.17605/OSF.IO/EJKFC)).
+The protocol for this overview of systematic reviews is about to be registered in [PROSPERO](https://www.crd.york.ac.uk/prospero/).

 [Shojania2001157162]: https://www.researchgate.net/publication/11820967_Taking_Advantage_of_the_Explosion_of_Systematic_Reviews_An_Efficient_MEDLINE_Search_Strategy "Shojania KG, Bero LA.
 Taking advantage of the explosion of systematic reviews: an efficient MEDLINE search strategy.
 Eff Clin Pract.
 2001 Jul-Aug;4(4):157-62.
 PMID: 11525102."